corenova/yang-js/README.md

 extensions and typedefs as a YAML text or JS object.
 This call can be invoked prior to any of the above operations to alter the behavior of the `Compiler` itself.

+This call returns a new Compiler instance with updated internal definitions.
+It can be used to load/compile additional schema(s) or `resolve` to retrieve the generated outputs.

+### resolve (type [, key)

+Used after a `load` operation to retrieve the internal definitions (such as *module*).
+Generated *module(s)* are resolved by name directly, other definitions such as *extension* and *grouping* will need to use the (type, key) syntax.

 ### parse (schema)